sukumarvaddi/AI-SDK/README.md

 5 Test edge cases (handle cases when users ask off topic questions.)
 6 Document what works (If you find good prompts, document those so that you can reuse those)

 ## The order of the projects

 1 completion
 2 stream
 3 chat ( Check video 8-Prompt engineering for variations such as system prompt and few shot learning) 4 structured-data
+5 structured-array
+6 structured-enum. (enums are available only with `generateObject`) 7 tools